 If the water valve closest to the foundation wall (the outside of the house) fails or breaks there is no backup valve after it.
 Even if a curb valve exists, they are frequently buried or do not work properly.

-Exercising water valves once a year can frequently prevent them from failing and extend the life of the valve.
-Once left in place for a long period of time a valve can snap or get blocked with sediment.
+Exercising water valves once a year can frequently prevent them from failing, extend the life of the valve, and potentially prevent a water valve replacement from being needed.
+Once left in place for a long period of time a valve can freeze in place, snap, or get blocked with sediment.

 Water Valve Replacement – From The Easiest To The Toughest